 - There are other small differences, for example the dive rating of the 935 is lower than the Fenix 5, 5ATM versus 10ATM.
 There is also a slight difference in the UltraTrac mode (10 hours more for the Fenix 5), however the duration with use of GPS and optical sensor is the same for both models.

-- The 935 is lighter, at the cost of using materials with less premium feel.
+- The 935 is lighter, at the cost of using materials with less of a "premium" feel.

 - WiFi is standard on the 935, while on the Fenix 5 you pay separately.